 Coleman Sun Valley

-On the downside, the Sun Valley has the same ABS roof issues of cracking or sagging before they switched to a Filon material.
+On the downside, the Sun Valley had the same ABS roof issues of cracking or sagging before they switched to a Filon material.

 Coleman Sun Valley Quick Walkthrough (Video)